 (2) The 7-day average shall not exceed 120 mg/l.

 d.
-Less concentrated influent wastewater for separate sewers; lower percent removal or mass loading limit.
-40 CFR §133.103(d) is adopted by reference.
+Less concentrated influent wastewater for separate and combined sewers; lower percent removal or mass loading limit.
+40 CFR §133.103(d) and (e) are adopted by reference.

 e.
 Upgraded facilities designed to operate in a split flow mode.